skyfielders/python-skyfield/documentation/coordinates.rst

-If you are pointing a telescope or other instrument, you might be interested in a variation on equatorial coordinates: replacing right ascension with *hour angle,* which measures ±180° from your own local meridian.
+If you are pointing a telescope or other instrument, you might be interested in a variation on equatorial coordinates: replacing right ascension with *hour angle,* which measures ±180° from your own local meridian, whose hour angle is 0°.

 .. testcode::